Adrienne Kirk reg BACP, Loss and Bereavement Specialist

 I am a registered member of the BACP.

-I have been working for a number of years at a charity in London that supports clients who have issues around pregnancy, as well as having a private practice in Enfield, North London.
+Along with my private practice in Enfield, North London, I volunteer as a bereavement therapist for a bereavement charity.
+I have previously worked for a number of years at a charity in London that supports clients who have issues around pregnancy.

 Areas of counselling I deal with

-I charge £50 for an individual session, and also offer blocks of sessions which offer a saving on this cost.
+I charge £50 for an individual weekday session and £55 for a Saturday session, I also offer blocks of sessions which offer a saving on this cost.

 Block of 6 sessions: £290 (£10 discount)